WTRW

-WTRW (94.3 FM) is a commercial radio station licensed to Carbondale, Pennsylvania, and serving the Wilkes Barre-Scranton area of Northeastern Pennsylvania.
-The station broadcasts a talk radio format and is owned by the Bold Gold Media Group, LP.
+WTRW (94.3 FM) is a commercial radio station licensed to Carbondale, Pennsylvania, United States, and serving the Wilkes Barre-Scranton area of Northeastern Pennsylvania.
+Owned by Bold Gold Media Group, LP, the station carries a conservative talk format known as "94.3 The Talker".

 The studios are on North Sekol Road in Scranton.

-WTRW is a Class A station.
-It has an effective radiated power (ERP) of 970 watts.
 The transmitter is on Salem Mountain Road near Firetower Drive in Waymart.